iniakponode/safe-drive-africa-datahub/README.md

 # safe-drive-datahub

-The data analysis platform for the safe drive
+The data analysis platform for the safe drive africa

 ## Overview

-**safe-drive-datahub** is an analytics platform designed to help drivers and fleet managers better understand their driving patterns, optimize routes, and improve overall driving safety.
-By collecting, processing, and visualizing key data points (like speed, braking, and route selection), this platform aims to provide actionable insights to foster safer driving behavior.
+**safe-drive-datahub** is an analytics platform designed to help curate drivers driving data from the safe-drive-africa-api to anaylse and better understand their driving patterns, and improve overall driving safety.
+By collecting, processing, and visualizing key data points (like speed, braking, swerving and alcohol influenced driving), this platform aims to provide actionable insights to foster safer driving behaviours in Africa.
+This is part of a PhD Research work domiciled at the University of Aberdeen Scotland, United Kingdom and sponsored by the Tertiary Education Trust Fund (Tetfund) in Nigeria.

 ## Features

 - **Real-Time Data Collection**
-  Seamlessly integrate with on-board devices or mobile apps to gather data in real time.
+  Seamlessly integrate with a backend api that recieves data from our safe-drive-africa mobile which collects data in realtime.

 - **Analytics Dashboard**
   Visualize driving data through charts, graphs, and heatmaps to quickly identify trends and patterns.